vigetlabs/microcosm/docs/api/microcosm.md

 ### `fork()`

-Instantiate a new Microcosm that shares the same action history as another.
+Instantiate a new Microcosm that shares the same task history as another.
 This is useful for producing "umbrellas" of Microcosms, particularly within a tree of UI components.